Course Title: Postgraduate Diploma in Accounting

 Who Should Apply?

 Aimed at non-accounting graduates wishing to pursue a career as professional accountants.
-Those successfully completing this programme gain attractive exemptions from the examinations of the main accounting bodies operating in Ireland.
+Those successfully completing this course gain attractive exemptions from the examinations of the main accounting bodies operating in Ireland.

-Graduates of the PgDip Accounting get a full exemption from CA Proficiency 1 (CAP1) examinations of Chartered Accountants Ireland subject to performance in specific modules in the programme.
-Graduates also get exemptions from modules F1 to F9 inclusive of the ACCA syllabus, the maximum exemptions allowable, subject to performance in specific modules in the programme.
+Graduates of the Postgraduate Diploma in Accounting get a full exemption from CA Proficiency 1 (CAP1) examinations of Chartered Accountants Ireland subject to performance in specific modules in the course.
+Graduates also get exemptions from modules F1 to F9 inclusive of the ACCA syllabus, the maximum exemptions allowable, subject to performance in specific modules in the course.

 Following appropriate training, most graduates pursue careers as professional accountants (either practising or in industry/commerce) with a wide range of professional services companies and government bodies including: